 - To have a credible business idea

 So the main drawback for non-EU/EEA students can lie in their residence permit because it often doesn’t have authorization for self-employment.

 How to start a business in Germany as a non-EU student?

 So as you learned before, EU citizens don’t encounter many obstacles when starting a business in Germany and can just go for it.
 Non-EU students can still become self-employed too, but they need to know some additional information.

 As a student, you have a student residence permit, which is purposed to study in Germany.
-Firstly, international students must check the residence permit they already have and see if self-employment is actually allowed.
+Firstly, international students must check their residence permit and see if self-employment is allowed.

 Despite the permission, a student will be limited in working hours/time they can spend in the business.
 Because you are supposed to study most of the time with this residence permit (according to § 16 Residence Act), Germany allows students to work only 120 full or 240 half days during the year.

 For this amount of time, students can work/run their business without approval from the Federal Employment Agency; if they wish more, permission is required.
 However, keep in mind, If you want to start a full-time self-employed activity, you will hardly get permission.

 What if you don’t find this statement on the residence permit?